Lyon See Off Reims To Climb Second, Monaco Cruise - UrduPoint

 "This is the first time that we have won three times in a row.
 As in Angers (last week), we had an opportunity to (move up the) table.
 We seized it."
 Lille can leapfrog Lyon, Monaco and Montpellier if they win at Saint-Etienne later on Sunday.

-PSG gave the chasing pack a chance to cut the gap in the title race with a 2-2 home draw against Bordeaux on Saturday, having blown a two-goal lead to lose to Monaco last week.
+PSG gave the chasing pack a chance to cut the gap with a 2-2 home draw against Bordeaux on Saturday, having blown a two-goal lead to lose to Monaco last week.

 Reims, who had Moreto Cassama sent off on 33 minutes, remain fourth from bottom and look destined for a relegation dog-fight.

-Toko Ekambi also teed up Dembele for the third shortly after he came on as a substitute for Tino Kadewere who had hit the post in the first half and had a goal ruled out for offside.
+Toko Ekambi also teed up Dembele for the third.
+Dembele had just come on as a substitute for Tino Kadewere who had hit the post in the first half and had a goal ruled out for offside.

-Cassama was sent off for a foul on Depay when he looked to be in on goal.
+Cassama was sent off for a foul on Depay who looked to be in on goal.

-Later in the day, Monaco eased to a 3-0 victory over Nimes to notch their fourth straight league win.
+- Monaco march on - Later on Sunday, Monaco eased to a 3-0 victory over Nimes to notch their fourth straight league win.